11 Top-Rated Resorts in the Cayman Islands

 The Cayman Islands, located in the Caribbean Sea about 500 miles south of Miami, are an overseas territory of Great Britain.
 They retain British influences, like driving on the left and loving cricket, yet feature some of the most beautiful, white-sand beaches in the world.
 Those beaches lead to clear, warm, aqua-blue water, with some of the world's best snorkeling and scuba diving just offshore.
 They are also home to some of the Cayman Islands' best resorts.

-The islands' close proximity to Miami and other American cities makes the them a great getaway destination, as flights from many U.S. gateways take only an hour or two.
+The islands' close proximity to Miami and other American cities makes them a great getaway destination, as flights from many U.S. gateways take only an hour or two.

 The Cayman Islands consists of three islands, and each offers a different vacation experience.
 Grand Cayman is the largest, most developed island and home to many all-inclusive family resorts.
 Cayman Brac has a much smaller population and is home to more boutique resorts and guesthouses.
-Little Cayman is the smallest island, and aside from some small towns and dive resorts, is mostly a big nature preserve.
+Little Cayman is the smallest island, and aside from some small towns and dive resorts, it's mostly a big nature preserve.

 Ready for your Caribbean getaway?
 Find the best place to stay with our list of the top resorts in the Cayman Islands.